Southern Norway: History

 Southern Norway is the "youngest" of the many old regions within Norway; it was established shortly after the region of Northern Norway.
 The name Sørlandet was first used by the author Vilhelm Krag.
 Krag proposed that Sørlandet should have been bigger than it is today, he suggested from Egersund to Grenland.
 The present day use of Sørlandet usually refers to an area smaller than that, but there is no official border.
 All the way back in 1865, it was talked about "the southern Norway boats".

 The name and modern concept of this part of the country being considered as a separate region was introduced as late as 1902 by the local author Vilhelm Krag.
 Prior to this, the area was considered part of Western Norway.
-Southern Norway coincides roughly with the historic petty kingdom of Agder, which lends its name to the two constituent counties: Vest-Agder and Aust-Agder, as well as the University of Agder.
+Southern Norway coincides roughly with the historic petty kingdom of Agder, which lends its name to the present-day county of Agder, as well as the local University of Agder.

 If defined as an informal region, Southern Norway is perhaps more properly defined as the Skagerrak coastal belt, thus excluding the inland valleys to the north.
 Occasionally, adjacent parts of the county of Rogaland and Telemark might be considered part of this region, as well.

-Traditionally, the easternmost border of Agder was Rygjarbit, which was thought to be Gjernestangen in the present-day municipality of Risør, but it could also be the strait between Askerøya and Lyngør in Tvedestrand.
+Traditionally, the easternmost border of Agder was Rygjarbit, which is thought to be Gjernestangen in the present-day Risør Municipality, but it could also be the strait between Askerøya and Lyngør in Tvedestrand Municipality.